Nakoda, Rajasthan

-is a village in the Barmer District of Indian state of Rajasthan.
+is a village in the Balotra District of the Indian state of Rajasthan.
 The village name is Mewanagar in the Rajasthan state Government records.

-This village was known by the names of Nagara, Viramapura and Maheva at different times in the history.
-When Nakoda Parshva Jain temple was made this village gained popularity by the name of Nakoda.
+This village was known by the names of Nagara, Viramapura, and Maheva at different times in its history.
+It gained popularity as Nakoda after the construction of the Nakoda Parshva Jain temple.
 Nakoda is a holy place of the Jains.

 Mulnayak is a nearly 58 cm high black-colored idol of Parshva in the lotus position.
 Today Nakodaji is worldwide famous for miracles at Nakodaji.
 There is a famous miracle still seen that in the darbar of Nakoda Jain Temple, all the diyas which are there, bows down to the Jain Sadhus as a respect of their position which is higher than any king in the world.